Below is a list of items needed for school uniform, in preparation for your child’s start at Beech Grove school.

 Nail varnish and make-up are not permitted.

 The school wants all children to grow into healthy adults.
 Platform shoes and high heels are dangerous and not allowed; children must be able to be active during the school day.
-Shoes and sandals are smarter and preferable to trainers.
+Shoes and closed toe sandals (not open toe please) are smarter and preferable to trainers.
 Footwear must be black or navy.

 - Green Beech Grove fleece jacket* (optional)

 - Dark grey or black shorts (knee length for KS2)

 - Dark grey or black skirt/pinafore